-Ongoing Pivotal Trial of Our Insulin-Only iLet Configuration
+Pivotal Trial of Our Insulin-Only iLet Configuration

-Our iLet insulin-only configuration is currently in a 13-week pivotal randomized controlled trial to evaluate its use in people with type 1 diabetes ages six and older.
-This multicenter trial, involving 16 clinical sites located across the United States is being conducted in association with the National Institute of Diabetes and Digestive and Kidney Diseases, or NIDDK, part of the

-National Institutes of Health, or NIH.
-The NIH is also providing partial financial support for the trials through a grant to Boston University.
-Trial enrollment is intended to involve a diverse population of people living with type 1 diabetes with a third or more of trial participants having an HbA1c level of 8% of more, a third or more of trial participants on MDI therapy, and a third or more of trial participants being 50 years old or older.
-The Jaeb Center for Health Research Foundation, or the Jaeb Center, is acting as sponsor and is also the contract research organization conducting the trial.
-Steven Russell, M.D., who is affiliated with the Massachusetts General Hospital, is the principal investigator on this trial.
+In December 2021, our iLet insulin-only configuration completed a 13-week pivotal randomized controlled trial to evaluate its use in people with type 1 diabetes ages six and older.
+This multicenter trial, involving 16 clinical sites located across the United States was conducted in association with the National Institute of Diabetes and Digestive and Kidney Diseases, or NIDDK, part of the National Institutes of Health, or NIH.
+The NIH also provided partial financial support for the trials through a grant to Boston University.
+Trial enrollment successfully included a diverse population of people living with type 1 diabetes with a third or more of trial participants having an HbA1c level of 8% of more, a third or more of trial participants on MDI therapy, and a third or more of trial participants being 50 years old or older.
+The Jaeb Center for Health Research Foundation, or the Jaeb Center, acted as sponsor and was also the contract research organization conducting the trial.
+Steven Russell, M.D., who is affiliated with the Massachusetts General Hospital, was the principal investigator on this trial.

-This pivotal trial is designed to evaluate the safety and effectiveness of our iLet system in its insulin-only configuration.
-440 participants have been screened in this pivotal trial with participants being randomized, to either a 330-participant cohort using the iLet system for 13 weeks or a 110-participant cohort using usual care for 13 weeks.
-The primary endpoint for the trial is superiority of the iLet insulin-only configuration over usual care as measured by HbA1c values after 13 weeks of treatment.
-A key secondary endpoint being evaluated is the non-inferiority of the iLet as compared to usual care in the percent of time spent in clinically significant hypoglycemia, defined as CGM glucose levels below 54 mg/dl, during the 13-week trial period.
+This pivotal trial was designed to evaluate the safety and effectiveness of our iLet system in its insulin-only configuration.
+440 participants completed the trial.
+The trial groups were randomized, to either a 330-participant cohort using the iLet system for 13 weeks or a 110-participant cohort using usual care for 13 weeks.
+The primary endpoint for the trial is superiority of the iLet insulinonly configuration over usual care as measured by HbA1c values after 13 weeks of treatment.
+A key secondary endpoint evaluated was the non-inferiority of the iLet as compared to usual care in the percent of time spent in clinically significant hypoglycemia, defined as CGM glucose levels below 54 mg/dl, during the 13-week trial period.
 Other secondary endpoints to be evaluated include superiority over usual care as measured by mean CGM glucose levels and time in target range (70-180 mg/dl).
+In December 2021, we announced the completion of the randomized controlled and data lock of the trial results.
+We anticipate releasing interim results at a public presentation in the second quarter of 2022.

-Planned Pivotal Trial of Our Bihormonal iLet Configuration
+Pivotal Trial of Our Bihormonal iLet Configuration